-- The cloning of the functional behaviour of the Security IC on its physical and command interface is the highest level security concern in the application context. - The cloning of that functional behaviour requires to (i) develop a functional equivalent of the Security IC Embedded Software, (ii) disclose, interpret and employ the secret User Data stored in the TOE, and (iii) develop and build a functional equivalent of the Security IC using the input from the previous steps. - The Security IC is a platform for the Security IC Embedded Software which ensures that especially the critical User Data are stored and processed in a secure way (refer to below).
+The cloning of that functional behaviour requires to (i) develop a functional equivalent of the Security IC Embedded Software, (ii) disclose, interpret and employ the secret User Data stored in the TOE, and (iii) develop and build a functional equivalent of the Security IC using the input from the previous steps.
+The Security IC is a platform for the Security IC Embedded Software which ensures that especially the critical User Data are stored and processed in a secure way (refer to below).
 The Security IC Embedded Software must also ensure that critical User Data are treated as required in the application context.
 In addition, the personalisation process supported by the Security IC Embedded Software (and perhaps by the Security IC in addition) must be secure.
 This last step is beyond the scope of the Protection Profile.
 As a result the threat "cloning of the functional behaviour of the Security IC on its physical and command interface" is averted by the combination of measures which split into those being evaluated according to the Protection Profile (Security IC) and those being subject to the evaluation of the Security IC Embedded Software or Security IC and the corresponding personalisation process.
-Therefore, functional cloning is indirectly covered by the security concerns and threats described below. - The high-level security concerns are refined below by defining threats as required by the Common Criteria (refer to Figure 3).
+Therefore, functional cloning is indirectly covered by the security concerns and threats described below.

+The high-level security concerns are refined below by defining threats as required by the Common Criteria (refer to Figure 3).
 Note that manipulation of the TOE is only a means to threaten User Data or the Security IC Embedded Software and is not a success for the attacker in itself.